 Ngọc Lan and the Rumba

-A couple of days ago, I found a CD labeled “Ngọc Lan’s Special Collection.”
-I made this disc a while back and upon listening to it I realized that most of the tracks I liked were arranged in rumba.
-Ngọc Lan was a versatile singer who covered a wide range of styles including ballroom numbers, pre-war songs and American and French ballads, but my personal preference has to be the rumba flavor simply because she had flow.
+A couple of days ago, I came across a CD of Ngọc Lan’s recordings I made for myself ages ago so I could bring with me on roadtrips.
+Upon re-listening to the collection, I realized that my personal favorites were arranged in rumba.
+Ngọc Lan was a versatile vocalist who covered a wide range of styles, including Vietnamese lyrical songs, translated love melodies, ballroom-dance tunes, and French romantic ballads, but my personal preference has to be the rumba flavor simply because she had the flow.